DHTMLX/docs-suite/docs/grid/api/history/redo_method.md

 # redo()

-@short: redoes the last undone action
+@short: reapplies the last undone action in the Grid history

 :::note
 If the redo stack is empty or the module is disabled, the `error` event is triggered.